influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/valueFrom.md

 withDefault(default)
 ```

-Default specifies a value to be used if retrieving the value from the specified source fails
+"Default specifies a value to be used if retrieving the value from the specified source fails"

 ### fn withEvent